sarfarazsuleman/jquery-rightImage/README.md

 jQuery Plugin to serve the right image based on viewport and retina compatibilites.

 ## Purpose
-The ideal purpose of this plugin is to be used on a responsive site to serve the largest image that your device will support.
+The purpose of this plugin is to be used on a responsive site to serve the largest image that your device will support.
+The ideal use of this plugin is when images on all viewports share a common aspect ratio.

 For example:
 - If you were viewing you site in full screen on a deskop, you would get the large image version.